 - Maintain a quarterly and cumulative GPA above 2.0, and

-- Make progress towards your chosen degree
+- Make progress towards your degree

 The Student Affairs Office will notify the student of their academic probation status via their UCI email account.
-The letter will include an academic probation contract.
+The letter will include requirements and an academic probation contract.
 The contract will outline specific conditions that must be met in order to return to good academic standing.

 It is the student’s responsibility to:

-- manage their UCI account
+- Manage their UCI account

-- monitor academic progress and maintain good academic standing.
+- Monitor academic progress and maintain good academic standing.